BenoitSafari/benoitsafari.github.io/README.md

 # 📦 React-App

-This is my personnal cheat-sheet and experimenting React repo.
+This is my personnal experimenting React repo.
+Also kind of a blog.
-Free for use.
+Free for use/copy and stuff.